ryands17/production-docker/README.md

 ## Expanding the ESLint configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+If you are developing a production application, it's recommended to update the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this: